The “Convergent” theory of finding truth in darkness

 Like the airplane law, I had discovered something intriguing, even exciting, but not something fundamental, not something with clear steps forward, not a Venn Diagram of ideas creating a large, dark area filled with perfect customers, but rather a blotchy Venn Diagram with twenty lobes of dissonance and no discernible center.

 But my experience vetting WP Engine was convergent.
-The more people I spoke with, the more agreement there was over the pain they had, whether my solution was an acceptable, and the the amount they were willing to spend. $50/mo to make a WordPress site fast, scalable, secure, and when tech support answers the phone, they should be knowledgeable about WordPress.
+The more people I spoke with, the more agreement there was over the pain they had, whether my solution was an acceptable, and the amount they were willing to spend. $50/mo to make a WordPress site fast, scalable, secure, and when tech support answers the phone, they should be knowledgeable about WordPress.
 Kick in a staging area and backups and it’s a done deal.
 Thirty of forty people agreed to sign up during their interview.
 (Twenty of the thirty later did, and we launched with a total of thirty customers.
 More of the story is here.)

 I had found the startup equivalent of a fundamental law—not an immutable physical law of course but something that behaves like truth—where multiple areas of inquisition lead to a common destination instead of leading to different planets.